mobilehero/geek-spinner/readme.md

 Type: `boolean`

 Force enable/disable the spinner.
 If not specified, the spinner will be enabled if the `stream` is being run inside a TTY context (not spawned or piped) and/or not in a CI environment.

+Note that `{enabled: false}` doesn't mean it won't output anything.
+It just means it won't output the spinner, colors, and other ansi escape codes.
+It will still log text.

 ### Instance